 The pavers will be set in a bed of sand.
 It is this sand bedding that will provide final leveling properties as well as help secure the paver units in place.

-IMPORTANT: Do NOT walk on screeded sand bed
+IMPORTANT: Do NOT walk on or disturb screeded sand bed

 A stable edge restraint is necessary to eliminate any lateral movement of your pavers and sand bedding.
 Edge restraints can be either and existing hard edge (such as the side of a house), vinyl molded restraint, or a concrete restraint.